SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 reason code being QUOTA_EXCEEDED: 0x97.
 In the case of MQTT 3.1 and 3.1.1 clients only have access to reason code describing the failure when using QoS 1 via acknowledgements and only for SUBSCRIBE packets, where the reason code is 0x80.
-In the case of PUBLISH client will be disconnected with no further information
+For PUBLISH packets, client will be disconnected with no further information as per the MQTT specification.

 {{< c8y-admon-info >}}
 Work to enable an error topic so that information regarding topic limit failures can be accessible to MQTT 3 client is underway.